upcs/cs341-project-ss2020-swift/README.md

 [![Code Coverage](https://codecov.io/gh/upcs/cs341-project-ss2020-swift/branch/master/graph/badge.svg)](https://codecov.io/gh/upcs/cs341-project-ss2020-swift)

 The API Handler code that deals with requests is 100% covered by tests.
 The code that deals with maintaining the data model (model.js) is nearly at 100% coverage.
 To achieve these numbers, we have over two thousand lines of code for tests that cover a variety of cases.
-We made extensive use of mocks in order to isolate client side code and tested for a variety of edge cases (some of which are code was already checking for, some of which it was not).
+We made extensive use of mocks in order to isolate client side code and tested for a variety of edge cases (some of which our code was already checking for, some of which it was not).
 Below is a hand-picked assortment of our juiciest tests.

 ### Most Inventive Tests [TODO]
 #### Stat.enable -> without data failed callback